jmalovera10/kedro-devops/docs/guides/ci_pipeline.md

 # Develop a CI Pipeline

 In this exercise you will learn how to develop a CI pipeline that executes linting, testing, and building using GitHub actions.
+This will be done using a simple Kedro pipeline that transforms the data from a DataFrame to upper case.

 ## Objectives